LucianoCaccia/rofex-php/README.md

 # rofex-php
-Simulation or mockup of Drupal project
+Simulation or mockup of Drupal project.
+To use, configure a PHP locally.